-In accordance with Section 8 of the General Appropriations Act for Fiscal Year 2024-2025, contingent upon the availability of funds and at the Agency Head's discretion, each agency is authorized to grant merit pay increases based on the employee's exemplary performance as evidenced by a performance evaluation conducted pursuant to Rule 60L-35, Florida Administrative Code.
+In accordance with Section 8 of the General Appropriations Act for Fiscal Year 2023-2024, contingent upon the availability of funds and at the Agency Head's discretion, each agency is authorized to grant merit pay increases based on the employee's exemplary performance, as evidenced by a performance evaluation conducted pursuant to Rule 60L-35, Florida Administrative Code.

-SECTION 4 - Competitive Pay Adjustment
+SECTION 4 - Inflation and Competive Pay Adjustment

-In accordance with Section 8 of the General Appropriations Act for Fiscal Year 2024-2025, effective July 1, 2024, each eligible employee's June 30, 2024, base rate of pay shall be increased by the greater of 3.0 percent or \$1000 to provide a competitive pay adjustment for all eligible unit members.
-This pay adjustment shall be made before any other adjustments.
+In accordance with Section 8 of the General Appropriations Act for Fiscal Year 2023-2024, effective July 1, 2023, each eligible employee's June 30, 2023, base rate of pay shall be increased by 5.0 percent to address elevated inflation and provide a competitive pay adjustment.
+This inflation and competitive pay adjustment shall be made before any other adjustments.